CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

-We are building the {{COMMUNITY_NAME}} community in a way that promotes fairness and justice for all, with a particular focus on supporting those from traditionally marginalized / underrepresented groups.
+We are building the {{COMMUNITY_NAME}} community in a way that promotes fairness and justice for all, with a particular focus on supporting those from traditionally marginalized / under-represented groups.
 We want every member of our community to thrive; we want to make a positive impact on our community members' work and on the work of others.

 ## What this code of conduct defines

-Our Code of Conduct defines expected behavior and guidelines that help create such a community.
+Our Code of Conduct defines expected behaviour and guidelines that help create such a community.

 Anyone who participates in a {{COMMUNITY_NAME}} activity either online or in person is expected to show respect and courtesy to others in all interactions.
 These interactions may occur in a variety of locations including: